lastunicorn/ConsoleTools.Commando/doc/internal-structure.md

-# Commando
+# Commando - Internal Structure

-Commando is a framework developed with the purpose of easily creating and executing commands in a console application.
+Commando is a framework developed with the purpose of easily parsing and executing commands in a console application.

 ## Execution Steps

-The processing and execution of a text command received as input from the user, means the execution of the following steps:
+For processing a text command, the following steps are performed:

 - Parse the text command.
 - Instantiate the correct `ICommand` class.
   - Populate all the parameters of the `ICommand` instance with values from the text command.

 - Execute the `ICommand`.

 ## Internal Structure